ibericoalex/iberico-alex-photography/TESTING.md

 ### **Manual Testing**
-Manual testing following the User Stories was carried out throughout the development of the project, with the final results available below.
+Thorough manual testing was conducted during the project's development, aligning with the User Stories.
+The final results of the testing are provided below.

 - As a **user**, I want **to be able to view a consistent colour scheme across the website** so that it **provides a seamless and harmonious browsing experience**.